JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 The benefit is that you immediately start your bets knowing what errors you're going to see in that sample.
 That gives us a fixed lamda for that sample.

-It does seem that the algorithm violates the "predictable sequence in the sense that ηj may depend on X j−1 , but not on Xk for k ≥ j ."
+This algorithm violates the "predictable sequence in the sense that ηj may depend on X j−1 , but not on Xk for k ≥ j ."
-We use this _oracle strategy_ only for testing.
+So we use this _oracle strategy_ only for testing, to show the best possible sampling using the OptimalLambda algorithm.

-## CLCA sample sizes with different error rate strategies
+## CLCA sample sizes with Mvr fuzzing

 These are plots of sample sizes for various error estimation strategies.
 In all cases, synthetic CVRs are generated with the given margin, and MVRs are fuzzed at the given fuzzPct.
 Except for the oracle strategy, the AdaptiveComparison betting function is used.